xmhtoolathlon/Annoy-DataSync/README.md

 We provide both the `requirements.txt` and `environment.yaml`.
 You can choose either way to setup the environment.
 ```
-conda create -n codeio_exec python 3.11
+conda create -n spec_exec python 3.11
-conda activate codeio_exec
+conda activate spec_exec
 pip install -r requirements.txt
 ```
 or
 ```
-conda env create -f environment.yaml --name codeio_exec
+conda env create -f environment.yaml --name spec_exec
-conda activate codeio_exec
+conda activate spec_exec
 ```
 Please note that our setup does not guarantee the execution of all types of Python code; you may need to update the environment to meet your personal requirements when processing different code files.

 ### Data Processing

-We provide a complete guide for you to build data for CodeI/O on a toy dataset.
-After all these steps you can get a dataset with the same format as in our [huggingface dataset](https://huggingface.co/datasets/hkust-nlp/CodeIO-Pyedu-Reasoning).
+We provide a complete guide for you to build data for Annoy on a toy dataset.
+After all these steps you can get a dataset with the same format as in our [huggingface dataset](https://huggingface.co/datasets/{hf_namespace}/Annoy-Pyedu-Reasoning).

-All intermediate results will be stored under `./data`, but we have also provided a set of pre-processed files under `./processed_data`.
+All intermediate results will be stored under `./data`.

 #### Step 1: Convert raw code files into the unified format.